 Your Priorities, Your Decision

-If you do not believe that a collaborative effort is capable of achieving your goals, our family law team will put together the strongest possible case to present in court.
+If you do not believe that a collaborative effort can achieve your goals, our family law team will put together the strongest possible case to present in court.
 Our dedication to our clients and in-depth experience with complex divorce proceedings make us strong advocates to have at your side if the situation turns hostile.
 Whichever way you choose, we are committed to providing the skilled legal counsel you need to bring you through this difficult time.

 Who decides what is marital and what is separate property?
 What if one spouse doesnt agree?